coinflex-exchange/v2/source/includes/_v2_websocket.md

 `{"op": "<value>", "args": ["<value>"]}`

-`op`: can either be
+`op`: can either be:

 * subscribe
 * unsubscribe

-`args`: the value is the channel name, for example
+`args`: the value is the channel name, for example:

 * order:BTC-USD-SWAP-LIN
 * futures/depth:BTC-USD-SPR-QP-LIN